Hawaii Motel Prices in 2026: Average Rates by Island and Season

 Book During Cheaper Months

-1. Oahu core vs. beach zones
+1. Oahu core versus beach zones

-2. Near transit vs. car-dependent areas
+2. Near transit versus car-dependent areas

-3. Amenity-rich blocks vs. barebones streets
+3. Amenity-rich neighborhoods versus barebones streets

-Book early; September averages ~$590.
+Book early.
+September averages around $590.

 When to Book: Early vs Last-Minute Motel Deals

-Since Hawaii motel prices move quickly, you’ll usually pay less by booking at least a day ahead rather than gambling on last-minute availability, where rates can spike well above the ~$687 average nightly cost.
+Hawaii motel prices move quickly, and booking at least a day ahead usually costs less than waiting.
+Last-minute availability can spike well above the ~$687 average, especially around high-demand events like the Honolulu Festival.

 Frequently Asked Questions